top of page

 Community service is at the heart of everything Rachel does.
 Her love for her alma mater, DeSoto High School, fueled her to launch a non-profit called EMERGE Leadership, Inc. (ELI) which helps female, first-generation college students navigate the journey from high school to college through creative programming and scholarship opportunities.
 To date, ELI has provided young women with scholarships totaling nearly $25,000 since its inception in 2013 and also provides students with laptops and other technology to use to further their college education.

-She has been recognized by the
+She has been recognized by the:

-• Dallas Business Journal as an inductee in the 2016 "Top 40 Under 40" Class.
+• Dallas Business Journal as an inductee in the 2016 "Top 40 Under 40" Class

-• She is also a recipient of the 27th Annual Distinguished African-American Alumni Award presented by the University of Texas at Arlington African American Alumni Chapter
+• She is a recipient of the 27th Annual Distinguished African-American Alumni Award presented by the University of Texas at Arlington African American Alumni Chapter

 • National Council of Negro Women's 2018 Community Leadership Award